diderote/LSF-RNAseq/README.md

 Other options:
 *  Spike_matrix: if not aligning and using ERCC, path to file containing ERCCs counts.
 *  Count_matrix: if not aligning, path to a file containing gene names as rows(first column), sample names as columns(top row), and gene counts in cells.
-*  Sig_matrix: if solely performing overlaps, path to file with samples names (top row) and gene names to overlap below.
-Overlap of over two columns will be performed (1v2, 3v4... etc)

 Lab options if running outside of Nimer Lab access:
 * Scratch folder: Folder for staging.